 What Are The Challenges Of AI In Healthcare?

 Despite the advancements in AI, there are still technological limitations that pose challenges in healthcare.
 One primary concern is the lack of trust in AI systems among healthcare professionals.
 Acceptance and adoption of AI technologies require confidence in their reliability and accuracy.
 Interpretability and explainability are also crucial factors, as AI algorithms may make complex decisions that are difficult to understand or explain.
 Healthcare professionals need to have insights into how AI arrives at its conclusions to trust and rely on its predictions.
 Additionally, the reliability of AI predictions is a challenge that needs to be addressed to ensure patient safety and avoid potential harm.

-See also How Does AI Affect The Insurance Industry?
+See also How Does AI Affect The Field Of Architecture?

+What Are The Challenges Of AI In Healthcare?